wikitongues/DEPRECATED-poly-v1/README.md

 * `ember build` (development)
 * `ember build --environment production` (production)

-### Deployment
+### Contributing

-Make pull requests to have your contributions reviewed and deployed by the administrator, or reach out to [him](https://github.com/FredericoAndrade) directly.
-Refer to best practices for contributing to open source projects on the [Contribution Guide](http://www.contribution-guide.org/)
+Make pull requests to have your contributions reviewed and deployed by the administrator, or contact [us](https://github.com/FredericoAndrade) directly.

+Refer to best practices for contributing to open source projects on the [Github Contribution guide](https://guides.github.com/activities/contributing-to-open-source/) or the more comprehensive [Open-Source Contribution Guide](http://www.contribution-guide.org/).

 ## Further Reading / Useful Links